 Christoph Schlewinski, Game of the Year eV

-The fact that children just play games because they happen to be on the table is a widespread myth, which the head of the jury does away with: “Children are demanding players.
-They want to be challenged, they want tension, they want to slide restlessly on their chairs with excitement. " Such statements make it clear why board games are so much fun for adults too - because the feelings are no different even 30 years later.
+The fact that children just play games because they happen to be on the table is a widespread myth that the head of the jury dispels: “Children are demanding players.
+They want to be challenged, they want excitement, they want to fidget in their chairs with excitement.”
+Statements like this make it clear why board games are so much fun for adults too – because the feelings are still the same 30 years later.

 In the end, Speedy Roll was able to score points with the jury members with the right mix of interaction, tension and a back and forth slide feeling.
 A varied game concept meets a comprehensible set of rules in the title by Urtis Šulinskas.

 The two others Board games nominated for Children's Game of the Year goods: Photo Fish by Michael Kallauch and We are the robots by Reinhard Staupe.
 The list of recommendations also includes a further seven titles.